IlseSalinasV/DataScience_Projects/README.md

-# Proyectos_TripleTen
+# Projects_TripleTen
-Proyectos del bootcamp TripleTen de data science
+Projects from the TripleTen Data Science Bootcamp